 In this section, we’ve looked at the three best online therapy platforms that can help you with anxiety.

-On the BetterHelp platform, you can choose how you want to access their mental health services – either by phone or video chat, text messaging, or a combination of the two.
-For example, you can contact your counselor throughout the day via text, in between your scheduled video call therapy sessions, and they’ll respond as soon as possible.
+On the BetterHelp platform, you can choose how you want to access their mental health services – either by phone or video chat, phone calls, text messaging, or a combination of the three.
+For example, you can contact your counselor by text message, in between your scheduled therapy sessions, and they’ll respond as soon as possible.

 This ensures that if you experience anxiety, you can share your thoughts and feelings immediately.
 Also, flexibility in how you communicate with your therapist is especially helpful if you struggle with anxiety, because sometimes it feels too overwhelming to engage in a live conversation with a therapist.